scaomath/UCI-Math10/README.md

 This is the repository for Math 10 Intro to Programming for Data Science
 ---------------------------------------------------------

 **Math 10** is the first dedicated programming class in the Data Science specialization designed mainly for Math majors at University of California Irvine.
-We will learn some of current de facto algorithms, and verify some theorems in Mathematics behind in data science/machine learning mainly using Python, and the format can be adapted to other popular languages like R and Julia.
+Some of current de facto algorithms will be featured, and some theorems in Mathematics behind in data science/machine learning are to be verified using Python, and the format can be adapted to other popular languages like R and Julia.

 ### Prerequisites:
 **MATH 2D** Multivariate Calculus